 When discs mineralize, the mineralization starts centrally.
 When they become completely mineralized, they look a lot like a lens end on (like the one on the left in the x-ray image).
 If a mineralized disc herniates, it will leave a hollow shell or a partially hollow shell.
 Because mineralization starts centrally, a hollow shell is a sign of herniation.
 Note that this disc seen above has an increased opacity (looks whiter) in the IV foramen.

-Discs in the neck can have the same types of problems as do the disks in the back.
+Discs in the neck can have the same types of problems as do the discs in the back.
 If the herniations are mild to moderate, they cause only neck pain or a forelimb limp; if severe, all four limbs may be paralyzed.
 Age

 Grading of Clinical Signs and Diagnosis